erdincelikoz/Product_automata/README.md

-Project to create an algorithm to convert 2 standard DFAs into a product automaton, given a json file. @ University of Antwerp.
+Project to create an algorithm to convert 2 standard DFAs into a product automaton, given 2 json files of DFAs. @ University of Antwerp.